oebitw/pearl/articles/product.md

      - Here we will collect a quantitative data.

+We will analyze the data and based on the minimum criteria of success that we established before we will take an action.

-We will analyze the data and let's say the MVP test results were good.
+let's say the MVP test results were good.

 3) We will start building the product.
      - Based on our large DB that contains millions of cars we will build an algorithm and use machine learning to identify the particular make, model, year, and body style of the car in the image.

-     - We might use an external API in the begging like [carsxe](https://api.carsxe.com/what-car-is-that).

 ### Categories specialized for women needs () (Dana)